ganeshjawahar/nlp-papernotes/notes/word-level_semantics/lm_teach_more_syntax_than_mt.md

 ## [Language Modeling Teaches You More Syntax than Translation Does: Lessons Learned Through Auxiliary Task Analysis](https://arxiv.org/abs/1809.10040)

 TLDR; This paper analyzes how the choice of pretraining objective affects the type of linguistic information that model learns.
 They run probing experiments with LM, MT, Autoencoding and Skip-thought objective by holding the architecture (LSTM) and data constant.
 They find that LM to be the best pretraining task for transfer learning applications requiring syntactic information.
-They also find that random LSTM perform well on syntactic auxiliary tasks, but this effect disappears when the amount of training data for the auxiliary tasks is reduced.
+They also find that random LSTM performs well on syntactic auxiliary tasks, but this effect disappears when the amount of training data for the auxiliary tasks is reduced.

 #### Key Points
 - Questions